“SEO drives 1000+% more traffic than than organic social media” (Brightedge)

 Google’s SERPs are undergoing constant changes (mostly minor) as Google continues to test its algorithms and page presentation looking for the best way to provide answers to a searcher’s question.

-Combined with dynamic search results based on the type of query, our location, and our search history, there is no shortage of page styles and data we may see.
-However, no matter how the display is formatted, there are currently 7 ways to appear in the search results.
+Combined with dynamic search results based on the type of query, the location of the searcher and your office, and the searcher’s past search history, there is no shortage of page styles and data we may see.
+However, no matter how the display is formatted, there are currently 7 ways for Advisors to appear in the search results.

 Companies appearing in these ad spaces bid to have their ad appear for specific keywords, then pay Google each time their ad is clicked on.